aHemanth123/CSV_Analyzer/README.md

- # 🧠 CSV AI Analyzer using Ollama + LangChain + Streamlit
+ # 🧠 CSV AI Analyzer using Ollama and LangChain

 This is an intelligent CSV file analyzer built with **LangChain**, **Ollama**, and **Streamlit**.
 It allows you to upload a CSV file and ask **natural language questions** about its contents — including structure, statistics, missing values, column names, and more.